-The basics of VAT registration – what you need to know
+The basics of VAT compliance and registration – what you need to know

 Even if your sales don’t exceed £70,000 you may still need to register for VAT.